-In the park, take Trail Ridge Road, the country’s highest paved road over the Continental Divide (see pages 46-47).
+In the park, take Trail Ridge Road, the country’s highest paved road over the Continental Divide (see pages 23-25).
 From there head to Cheyenne and Laramie, Wyo., for the start of your deep dive into the Old West.
 Take in the views of the Snowy Range Mountains before stopping in Saratoga, Wyo., for a dip in hot springs and Rawlins for unique dining.
-From there, visit Lander, Riverton and Dubois before reaching Jackson and Grand Teton National Park.
-Head north to explore Yellowstone before exiting the park's South Entrance to Kemmerer, Flaming Gorge, Vernal, Craig, and Dinosaur National Monument before returning to Denver.
+From there, visit Lander and Riverton before reaching Jackson and Grand Teton National Park.
+Head north to explore Yellowstone before exiting the park's South Entrance to Kemmerer, Flaming Gorge, Vernal, Craig, and Dinosaur National Monument on your return route to Denver.

 Start: Denver, Colorado

 From fine art to trendy restaurants, use your feet to explore Denver.
 Enjoy a Rockies game, hike, visit the Denver Art Musuem, and see the zoo.
 Read more on our sister website at www.mycoloradoparks.com/road-trips/denver-co

 Rocky Mountain National Park, Colorado

 Only have 48 hours?
 Make the most of your time by following our itinerary covering both sides of the park.
 Read more on our sister website at www.mycoloradoparks.com/national-parks/weekend-itinerary